varpeti/DC-Cairn/README.md

 This is a TTRPG rule set based on the wonderful [Cairn](https://cairnrpg.com/)

-It is work in progress, and not yet ready to be play tested.
+It is work in progress.

 ## The Book